Kommunicate-io/Kommunicate-Web-SDK/docs/docs/cordova-installation.md

 ionic cordova plugin add kommunicate-cordova-plugin
 ```
 ## Get your Application Id
-Sign up for [Kommunicate](https://dashboard.kommunicate.io) to get your [application id](https://dashboard.kommunicate.io/settings/install).
-This application Id is used to create/launch conversations.
+Sign up for [Kommunicate](https://dashboard.kommunicate.io) to get your [APP_ID](https://dashboard.kommunicate.io/settings/install).
+This APP_ID is used to create/launch conversations.
 ## Declare kommunicate variable
 Declare the variable before calling any function on it.
 Write the below line at the end of the file.
 ```js